evgenyb/aks-workshops/06-monitoring-options-in-aks/labs/lab-02/readme.md

 kubectl run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://guinea-pig-service/api/highcpu; done"
 ```

 This script will run an infinite loop, sending `wget -q -O- http://guinea-pig-service/api/highcpu` query to the `guinea-pig-service` every 0.01 sec, resulting in approx. 25 requests per sec. load.
+You will notice 404 and 500 responses, but that is expected and you can ignore those for now.
+Later on we'll explore how those different responses can be monitored.

 ## Useful links